by Bill McBride on 1/07/2013 06:57:00 PM

-According to the deptofnumbers.com for (54 metro areas), overall inventory is down 23.9% year-over-year and probably at the lowest level since the early '00s.
+According to the deptofnumbers.com for (54 metro areas), overall inventory is down 23.9% year-over-year in early January, and probably at the lowest level since the early '00s.

-This graph shows the NAR estimate of existing home inventory through October (left axis) and the HousingTracker data for the 54 metro areas through mid-December.
+This graph shows the NAR estimate of existing home inventory through November (left axis) and the HousingTracker data for the 54 metro areas through early January.

 Click on graph for larger image.

-Since the NAR released their revisions for sales and inventory last year, the NAR and HousingTracker inventory numbers have tracked pretty well.
+Since the NAR released their revisions for sales and inventory in 2011, the NAR and HousingTracker inventory numbers have tracked pretty well.

 The second graph shows the year-over-year change in inventory for both the NAR and HousingTracker.

-HousingTracker reported that the mid-December listings, for the 54 metro areas, declined 23.9% from the same period last year.
+HousingTracker reported that the early January listings, for the 54 metro areas, declined 23.9% from the same period last year.